loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

 # How to conduct A/B testing in LoyJoy

-## 1. What this solution will do for your
+## 1. What this solution will do for you

 This article is right for you if you want run an A/B test with two (or more) different chats on the same website.